 On August 28, 2018, the Company entered into an agreement with 558396 BC Ltd. (the "Consultant") whereby the Consultant will provide independent consulting services relating to business development matters.
 The agreement will terminate six months from the date of the agreement but may be extended or amended by mutual written consent.
 In consideration, the Company will pay the Consultant cash compensation of a one-time upfront payment of \$105,000 inclusive of GST, conditional on receipt of funds in this amount by the Company from the exercise of Mackie Research Capital Corporation broker warrants, plus \$6,300 inclusive of GST per month.
-The Company has received to date, and advanced \$65,000 from the exercise of warrants.
+The Company had received to date, and advanced \$65,000 from the exercise of warrants.
 The two principals of the Consultant also received 300,000 options each at a price of \$0.21 per share, expiring on August 28, 2020.
-Effective February 28, 2019, the Company terminated its contract with 558396 BC Ltd. An aggregate of 600,000 options granted at a price of \$0.21 per share, if unexercised, will expire on March 30, 2019.
+Effective February 28, 2019, the Company terminated its contract with 558396 BC Ltd. An aggregate of 600,000 options granted at a price of \$0.21 per share expired, unexercised on March 30, 2019.

-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED JANUARY 31, 2019
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE SIX MONTHS ENDED APRIL 30, 2019